 VI.
-Instructional Academic Staff (IAS) Review (last revised 10/08/2021)
+Instructional Academic Staff (IAS) Review

-Instructional Academic Staff (IAS) are instructional staff hired to teach on a part-time or fulltime contractual basis to deliver content within the department/program curriculum and provide service where necessary.
+Instructional Academic Staff (IAS) are instructional staff hired to teach on a part-time or full-time contractual basis to deliver content within the department/program curriculum and provide service where necessary.

 A. Annual Review